aniketkumar8743/Complete_Project-Ecommerce-Analytics-Project-SQL-PowerBI-Machine_Learning/README.md

-# 📊 E-Commerce Sales Performance Analysis Using SQL and Power BI
+# End-to-End Data Analytics & Machine Learning Project

+(SQL → Power BI → Machine Learning)

 ## 🧠 Objective
-To analyze E-commerce sales data and extract key business insights on revenue trends, customer behavior, profitability, delivery efficiency, and operational performance using SQL.
+To analyze and predict customer behavior in an e-commerce business — starting from sales analytics in SQL, creating insights and dashboards in Power BI, and finally building a Machine Learning model to predict product returns.

 ---